 Sydney Itinerary Day 6: Manly Beach

 I’ve actually written a destination itinerary before, so take a read through this article: How to Spend Two Days Exploring Manly Beach, Sydney.
+This will go over some really amazing food options, activities, and much more to keep you busy during your day while exploring Manly.

 Manly Beach to Spit Bridge Coastal Walk